iammrbt/iammrbt.github.io/README.md

 ## I _am_ Mr. BT,

-This is just a minor about me page, references and resumes will be provided upon request :wink: :
+This is just a tiny about me page, references and resumes will be provided upon request :wink: :

 > Providing excellent ITSM for both colleagues and clients reaching across the globe.
 > I'm passionate about what I do and perfecting business processes to the best of my ability.